 Air Handler Inside Unit Check

-A dirty evaporator coil restricts air flow and prevents proper transfer of heat to the refrigerant and can cause compressor failure.
-Compressors are not designed to pump liquid refrigerant and this can cause the compressor to fail.
+A dirty evaporator coil restricts airflow and prevents proper transfer of heat to the refrigerant and can cause compressor failure.
+Compressors are not designed to pump liquid refrigerants and this can cause the compressor to fail.

 Symptoms are similar to a dirty evaporator coil.
-You may experience sudden loss of heating under peak load conditions or excessive heat due to low air flow which can damage heating coils.
+You may experience a sudden loss of heating under peak load conditions or excessive heat due to low airflow which can damage heating coils.

 When a maximum temperature rise is reached with a minimum amount of air flowing it can possibly cause damage to the heater.
 When a minimum temperature rise is reached with a maximum of air flowing it can lead to cold drafts.